What Does Bud Mean?

-In cannabis culture, the term 'bud' is commonly used to refer to the dried, cured, and consumable portions of the marijuana plant.
+In cannabis culture, the term 'bud' is commonly used to refer to the flower before harvesting, and the dried, cured, and consumable portions of the marijuana plant after harvest.
 These are what would be found in storage containers and on display at dispensaries.
 Hence the term, 'budtender'.

-The region of bud development is known as the cola.
-The bud that develops on the cola is often referred to as the calyx.
-Only the female marijuana plant develops buds that contain high levels of cannabinoids.
-The buds feature white hairs that age to shades of red, brown, and tan.
-The hairs are known as the pistils.
-The pistols on the bud are designed to hold onto any male pollen that falls onto the bud to ensure pollination.
+The main region of cannabis bud development is known as the cola.
+The first part of the bud that develops on the cola is often referred to as the calyx.
+Buds feature white hairs known as the pistils that age to shades of red, brown, and tan.
+The pistils on the bud are designed to hold onto any male pollen that falls onto the bud to ensure pollination.
 The resin glands on the bud develop sticky trichomes and terpenes to attract pollinating insects and deter grazing herbivores from devouring the buds.